hacker-crypto888/texts-words-write/README.md

     ],
 ```

-## Text lists and editing permissions
+## Word lists and user permissions

 After importing any normal text, you must create a check out the items that were sorted automatically to sort them manually: